 7. Sycamore Tussock Caterpillar

-The sycamore tussock caterpillar (Halysidota harrisii) is an odd-looking white caterpillar covered in spikes and has a pair of prominent spike pencils emerging from both ends of its body.
+The sycamore tussock caterpillar (Halysidota harrisii) is an odd-looking white caterpillar covered in spikes.
+A pair of prominent spike pencils emerge from both ends of its body.

 The head and body of the caterpillar are both covered in white bristly spikes and have a yellow-orange coloration.